MBB Summer Program sponsored by the Molecular Biophysics and Biochemistry graduate program a the UT Health Science Center in San Antonio.

 Research Experience for Undergraduates (REU)

-REU programs are an excellent way for undergraduates to become acquinted with scientific research.
+REU programs are an excellent way for undergraduates to become acquainted with scientific research.
 REU programs typically consist of a intensive 10 week summer research experience at a university different than your own.
 Most research centers sponsor REU programs as part of their education and outreach efforts.

-For 19 years, the former nanotechnology netoworks , NNIN and its predecessor NNUN, conducted a large networked REU program in Nanotechnology.
+For 19 years, the former nanotechnology networks , NNIN and its predecessor NNUN, conducted a large networked REU program in Nanotechnology.
 Funding for NNIN came to an end in September 2015, so NNIN no longer exists.